 When you are new to the binoculars world, it is very easy to make these common mistakes.
 If you are a newbie, avoid making these mistakes I am about to outline when you are choosing binoculars as a beginner.
-These are mistakes I have equally made when I was choosing my first binoculars and I know a majority of people that have made these mistake.
+These are mistakes I have equally made when I was choosing my first binoculars and I know a majority of people that have made these mistakes.

 Avoid these mistakes below if you are a newbie.

 Mistakes to Avoid When Choosing Binoculars as a Newbie